 - Are essential oils actually good for your skin?
 I’ve heard conflicting advice.

 ANSWER: So many of my patients swear by their essential oils.
 They can be energizing, relaxing, and everything in between.
 Diffusing them can be helpful in terms of mindfulness and anxiety reduction, which is very beneficial to the skin.
 In addition, some people like to use essential oils topically –whether diluted with a carrier oil or already incorporated into skincare products.
 Importantly, some essential oils are photosensitizing, meaning, you should not put them on your skin if you are going to be out in the sun.
 Some examples are: bergamot, bitter orange, grapefruit, lemon, lime, verbena, and several others.
 Be sure to check the information which accompanies your essential oils, as many are labeled photosensitizing!
 Also, certain essential oils can cause significant irritation when applied to the skin, especially if applied without diluting them first in a carrier oil.
+In fact, I always recommend diluting them in carrier oils before using them topically on the skin.
 I think a determination as to skin benefits would really need to be made on a product by product basis because essential oils are used at very different levels and for different reasons in particular products.
 For example, some companies use very minimal amounts of essential oils for fragrance purposes only whereas some products boast higher concentrations.
 I always recommend that my patients try a “patch test” if they are trying a new product, meaning that you would want to try the product on a small space on the inside of your arm to determine whether you have a reaction/experience irritation.
 Due diligence in this area is very important – research your oils before applying topically.